earthstar-project/earthstar/docs/specification.md

 There is no way to explicitly signal that document content is binary (encoded as base64).
 Applications will need to guess based on the file extension.

-# Documents and their fields
+# Documents and Their Fields

 An example document shown as JSON, though it can exist in many serialization formats: